Writing extensions for FreshRSS

 About FreshRSS

 FreshRSS is an RSS / Atom feed aggregator written in PHP dating back to October 2012.
-The official site is located at freshrss.org and the official repository is hosted on Github: github.com/FreshRSS/FreshRSS.
+The official site is located at freshrss.org and the official repository is hosted on GitHub: github.com/FreshRSS/FreshRSS.

 The problem